sumitbatra1987/TechnicalDocumentation/index.md

 {% endfor %}

-Common text is used in: {%include common.md%}
+Common text is used in: {%include common.txt%}